CEO Coaching for Founder-Led Companies

 Uneven executive ownership

+You have a system that was never built to run without you.
 This isn’t just costing you.
 It’s costing the business.

 Leadership capability not yet matching business complexity